apsessoms/AzureAdminWalkThrus/ConfigureAzureDiskEncryption.md

 ## Prerequisites

-- An active Azure account.
+- An active Azure Subscription.
 - An existing Virtual Machine (VM) in your Azure environment.

 ## Step 1: Access Key Vault